Based in northern California, our team is made up of dedicated and passionate supporters of wildlife conservation.

 Kylie joined the Wildlife Conservation Network in the summer of 2018 as an Operations Assistant.
 She was drawn to environmental sustainability in college where she conducted projects on urban agriculture and local farmers’ markets through the lens of sustainability.
 This interest in sustainability led her to WCN.
 Prior to WCN, Kylie held a position at Stanford University’s Institute for Research in the Social Sciences where she worked in communication, events, finance, and program management.
 Kylie has a B.A. in Spanish from Knox College where she spent a year and a half in travel study programs in Argentina, Spain, and India.

-Paul specializes in highly threatened and endangered species, incubating conservation startup projects, and building leadership capacity in the environmental field.
-Paul joined WCN to drive strategy, partnerships, and growth for the Lion Recovery Fund, and to guide WCN’s Conservation Programs in priority setting and measuring success.
-In addition to his work with WCN, he runs Save Pangolins, a project he co-founded to address the illegal trade of the little-known pangolin, the world’s most trafficked mammal.
+Paul specializes in highly threatened and endangered species, incubating conservation startups, and building leadership capacity in the environmental field.
+At WCN, Paul is accountable for the strategic deployment and tactical implementation of WCN’s Crisis and Recovery Funds Strategy, including current and future ones.
+In addition to his work with WCN, he runs Save Pangolins, a project he co-founded to address the illegal trade of the little-known pangolin, the world’s most illegally trafficked mammal.
 Prior to WCN, Paul was a director of Ewaso Lions and helped start, grow, and run the project.
 Paul is an alum of the Emerging Wildlife Conservation Leaders program and now serves on the board.
 Paul holds a BSc from the University of Michigan’s School of Natural Resources & Environment and received his Master’s from the Yale School of Forestry & Environmental Studies.
-He was raised in the Bay Area and has come home to live in San Francisco.
+He was raised in the Bay Area.

 Digital Marketing Manager

-Joyce is the Director of Conservation Programs at the Wildlife Conservation Network, where she is responsible for executing the growth strategy of WCN’s conservation and partner network.
-She oversees the expansion and networking of a portfolio of entrepreneurial conservationists and organizations and manages external partnerships towards strategic initiatives that advance WCN’s conservation mission.
-Joyce also works closely with WCN’s corporate partners to develop and execute meaningful and impactful cause marketing initiatives that benefit wildlife and the bottom line.
-In her earlier career, Joyce was an attorney at Latham & Watkins LLP specializing in mergers & acquisitions in Silicon Valley, working on a variety of strategic corporate transactions while also providing over 200 hours a year of pro bono counsel to regional and national non-profit organizations.
+Joyce is the Director of Conservation Partnerships at the Wildlife Conservation Network, where she oversees the expansion and resourcing of WCN’s portfolio of field conservation organizations.
+Joyce also manages external partnerships towards strategic initiatives that advance WCN’s conservation mission, working closely with corporate partners to develop meaningful and impactful cause marketing initiatives that benefit wildlife and the bottom line.
+In her earlier career, Joyce practiced law at Latham & Watkins LLP specializing in mergers & acquisitions in Silicon Valley.
+Joyce has a Master’s in Environmental Management from Duke University and serves on the board of Friends of the Urban Forest.
 During her free time, Joyce can usually be found hiking, camping, rock climbing, or in wine country.

 Director of Donor Engagement